 When your transcripts reflect that you have satisfied the education requirements for sitting for the CPA exam, you will need to register to sit for the CPA exam.
 You'll find an application at the CPA Exam Services website.
 If you prefer traditional mail, you can print, complete, and ship your application to:

 You will need to pay all applicable fees with a credit card, however.

 Once your application has been accepted, you will receive a Notice to Schedule.
-This indicates that you can schedule a day and time to sit for the exam at the most convenient Prometric location.
+This indicates that you can schedule a day and time to sit for the CPA exam at the most convenient Prometric location.
 Consult the Prometric website for more, but they have Utah locations in the following towns: